Sarah Champion: Select Committees and APPGs

 Champion has previously been a member of the Transport Select Committee, Parliamentary Private Secretary to Shadow Education Secretary Tristram Hunt.
 She has been Chair of the International Development Select Committee since 2020.

-As of July 2025, Champion is Chair of APPG Channel Islands, APPG Ocean, APPG Zoos and Aquariums, APPG Cayman Islands, and Co-Chair of APPG Global Sexual and Reproductive Health and Rights, and APPG Taiwan.
+As of July 2025, Champion is Chair of APPG Channel Islands, APPG Ocean, APPG Zoos and Aquariums, APPG Cayman Islands, and co-chair of APPG Global Sexual and Reproductive Health and Rights, and APPG Taiwan.

 She is a member of several APPGs, including: APPG Africa, APPG Australia-New Zealand (ANZAC) and Pacific Islands, APPG Animal Welfare, APPG Cats, APPG Domestic Violence and Abuse, APPG Fusion, APPG Hong Kong, APPG Human Trafficking and Modern Slavery, APPG Humanist, APPG North Korea, APPG Nuclear Energy, APPG Pharmacy, APPG Sixth Form, APPG Steel, APPG Sudan and South Sudan, APPG Tibet.

 Personal life and career

 Champion was born on 10 July 1969 in Maldon, and attended Prince William School in Oundle, before graduating with a BA degree in psychology from the University of Sheffield in 1991.

 After working as a volunteer at Sheffield's St Luke's Hospice and running art workshops at a Sheffield secondary school, she gained full-time employment, running Rotherham Arts Centre from 1992 to 1994.

 Champion then worked as an Arts Development Officer for Ashfield District Council.
-She ran the Chinese Arts Centre in Manchester from 1996 to 2008, and was the Chief Executive of the Bluebell Wood Children's Hospice in North Anston, Rotherham from 2008 to 2012.
+She ran the Chinese Arts Centre in Manchester from 1996 to 2008, and was the Chief Executive of the Bluebell Wood Children's Hospice in North Anston, Rotherham, from 2008 to 2012.

 In 1999 Champion married Graham Hoyland; the couple divorced in 2007.

-In September 2016, it became known that Champion and Hoyland had got into a disagreement while seeking a divorce, leading to them both getting a police caution.
+In September 2016, it became known that Champion and Hoyland had got into a disagreement while seeking a divorce, leading to them both getting police cautions.
 Champion admitted she had "lost control" and said: "I'm not proud of what happened and I accept I was in the wrong but I have nothing to hide.
 I lost control after being provoked for years and for that I am sorry but I felt extremely vulnerable at that moment".